What are the best Thai sweets to try in Phuket?

 Tako is a Thai dessert made of flour, sugar, coconut milk, and other flavouring ingredients such as corn or taro.
-The jelly base made of flour mixed with water and sugar, topped with coconut milk and served in a cup made of Pandan leaves
+The jelly base is made of flour mixed with water and sugar, topped with coconut milk and served in a cup made of Pandan leaves

-‘Oh Eaew’ is an icy dessert includes gelatinous cubes made from banana starch and kidney beans.
+‘Oh Eaew’ is an icy dessert that includes gelatinous cubes made from banana starch and kidney beans.
 It’s refreshing and light, very popular with Phuket people but might be a little surprising to foreigners.
 You can find it a Cafe’In, the coffee shop in front of the Thai Hua Museum in the old Phuket Town

 12. Kanom Tuai (Sweet and salty cream)

 Kanon Tuay is a very popular treat among locals.
 You will mostly find it in a local restaurant, for lunch or dinner.
-As seen on the photo above, it is served in 2 little recipients placed on top of each other.
+As seen in the photo above, it is served in 2 little recipients placed on top of each other.
 One is sweet, and the other lightly salted.

 13. Lod Chong (Coconut milk)